mawiseman/mawiseman.github.io/_posts/2020-04-22-document-software-using-c4model-and-plantuml.markdown

 ## Setting it up locally

 This process allows us to author the diagram directly from Visual Studio Code.
-I like it because everything id local, your business sensitive diagrams aren't going out to the interwebs.
+I like it because everything is local, your business sensitive diagrams aren't going out to the interwebs.

 ### Chocolatey